Scherbarth Residency Program

 Application Process

-The 2024 application period will be open from October 1-November 31, 2023.
-Submission materials include an application form, and a portfolio.
-For additional information about the Scherbarth Residency Program, contact Christina Kubasta, Director of Education, at ckubasta@shakeragalley.org or call (608) 987-3292.
+Submission materials include an application form, a portfolio, and a non-refundable application fee.
+For additional information about the Scherbarth Residency Program, contact Executive Director Christina Kubasta at ckubasta@shakeragalley.org or call (608) 987-3292.

 2023 Scherbarth Residents